How to Wear Yukata

 I’d also recommend you to check out this page introducing how to wear Yukata and tie Obi (sash or belt): https://www.uniqlo.com/yukata/us/popup/kitsuke.html

 During summer, it’s not to hard to find Yukata in Japan.
 Yukata is usually sold at Kimono stores in Japan during summer.
 They are available with various price range depending on designs and materials, and the price of Yukata set (Yukata and Obi (sash)) starts around 10,000 yen.
 Authentic Yukata made by designers or with quality materials can costs around 50,000~100,000 yen.
 Many department stores and supermarket sell Yukata during summer at pretty affordable price such as Don Quijote, AEON and UNIQLO.
 There are also shops that you can purchase second-hand or vintage Kimono/Yukata in Tokyo.
 I have listed some of the most recommended shops you can buy Yukata in Tokyo.

 Where to Rent Yukata

 Wearing Kimono/Yukata is a popular tourist attraction among foreign visitors today, and numbers of Kimono/Yukata rental stores are located in Tokyo including Shibuya, Asakusa and Ginza areas.
 If buying one is too big deal for you, renting one for a day is a perfect option!
 The rental Yukata shops usually provides hair/make-up styling besides fitting, and some of them offers photo shooting.

-See the listed article below for the best Kimono/Yukata rental stores in Tokyo in 2019!
+See the listed article below for the best Kimono/Yukata rental stores in Tokyo!

 Thanks for reading!
 Let’s wear Yukata and get the traditional Japanese summer look 🙂